 Discipline posted on the website is an accurate representation of information maintained by the Board at the time of posting.
 Disciplinary actions may be in a state of transition at any time.

-Please contact our Paralegal, Kendra Lindsey, with any questions or if any disciplinary document appearing on our website differs from expectations.
+Please contact Board office, with any questions or if any disciplinary document appearing on our website differs from expectations.